-Note: Prior to Diagnostics version 5.1.0.35, this task may also have been known as the System Identify Indicator or Identify Indicators task.
+Note: Prior to diagnostics version 5.1.0.35, this task was also known as the system identify indicator or identify indicators task.

-This task is used to display or set the Identify Indicators and the single system attention indicator on the systems that support this function.
+This task is used to display or set the identify indicators and the single system attention indicator on the systems that support this function.